-Students completing the Business and Entrepreneurship Certificate will create a business plan of their original business concept by applying skills learned from across the certificate curriculum.
-They also make a final plan presentation to the class and selected faculty/external business people.

-Business plans incorporate an understanding of the following:
+Students completing the Business and Entrepreneurship Certificate will create a business plan for their original business concept by applying skills learned from across the certificate curriculum.
+They also make a final plan presentation to the class and selected faculty/external business experts.
+Business plans demonstrate an understanding of:

-- Legal Structures and Business Organization - Target Audience - Primary and Secondary Market Research Marketing Plan - Income Statement and Proforma Financial Statements - Financial Planning, Cash Flow, and Budgeting - Written and Oral Presentation Skills
+- Legal Structures and Business Organization

+- Target Audience

+- Market Research and Marketing Plan

+- Financial Planning, Cash Flow, and Budgeting

+- Income Statement and Pro Forma Financial Statements

+- Written and Oral Presentation Skills